jshiv/root/README.md

 ###repos

-repos is dedicated to maintaining source code and repositories such as this one.
+repos is dedicated to maintaining source code and repositories.
 >The folder includes sample python package which can be used as a template for developing your own packages.
 This repo can be setup from the command line via:
 ```
 cd ~